 Depending the reason why you communicate with us, we may collect, use, store and transfer the following different kinds of personal data about you:

-(b) Identity and biographical information including your nationality, date of birth, tax status, passport/national identity card details and country of domicile, your employment and employment history, job title and role, educational profile, interests and other information relevant to our provision of Services;
+- Identity and biographical information including your nationality, date of birth, tax status, passport/national identity card details and country of domicile, your employment and employment history, job title and role, educational profile, interests and other information relevant to our terms of cooperation;

-(c) Information in relation to your financial situation such as income, expenditure, assets and liabilities, sources of wealth, as well as your bank account details and other information necessary for processing payments, for fraud prevention purposes and for the provision of our Services;
+- Information in relation to your financial situation such as income, expenditure, assets and liabilities, bank account details and other information necessary for processing payments, for fraud prevention purposes and to comply with the law requirements during our cooperation;

-(f) Information about our meetings with you, including at our premises.
+- Information about our meetings with you, including at our premises; and

-(g) Special Categories of personal data: in connection with the provisions of Services to you, we may in some occasions need to ask for certain sensitive information about you (including data relating to racial or ethnic origin, political opinions, religious beliefs, trade union membership, health) and/or data relating to criminal convictions and offences.
+- Special Categories of personal data: in connection with the terms of our cooperation, we may in some occasions need to ask for certain sensitive information about you (including data relating to racial or ethnic origin, political opinions, religious beliefs, trade union membership, health) and/or data relating to criminal convictions and offences.
 The processing of sensitive data will only be carried out by us in full compliance with the GDPR and applicable national legislation, on the basis of your explicit prior consent.

 We may collect your personal data or you may provide such data to us through various means including from information: